markyu0401/Deserialization-Attack/lesson.md

 ![webpage-debug](https://github.com/markyu0401/Deserialization-Attack/assets/60618569/1bb997d9-f217-47a0-84de-007e821cc54e)

 Now you have found the debug.php, it’s a mistake made by the developer.
-To access the source code of debug.php, you can enter the URL: viewsource:http://192.168.0.11/debug.php?read=debug.php to view the source code of the debug.php.
+To access the source code of debug.php, you can enter the URL: viewsource:http://<victim's IP address>/debug.php?read=debug.php to view the source code of the debug.php.

 ![webpage-debug-2](https://github.com/markyu0401/Deserialization-Attack/assets/60618569/ad22bd72-e436-4949-8ff3-d512471af9f8)